Cyclone filter for workshop/cnc vacuum cleaner

 Cyclone filter for workshop/cnc vacuum cleaner by gepet is licensed under the Creative Commons - Attribution license.

-We're sure gepet would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure gepet would love to see what you've printed.
+Please document your print and share a Make with the community.